BarbeRousseLibre/hermessenger/README.md

 6. Sensitives datas, which is your ISP's SMTP server info, are stored into ' src/.env ' to moves it from code as document root.

-7. Mail file's name are using a formatted name from user's input data to quickly find out an e-mail regarding time and date, IP, firstname and second name as sender's e-mail address.
+7. Mails file's name are using a formatted name from user's input data to quickly find out an e-mail regarding time and date, IP, firstname and second name as sender's e-mail address.
 As their current status : pending, accepted, rejected.
 See " How it works " below.

 8. Mail's file's content store all data from the user input, in JSON, plus IP, date and time and if a copy was asked.